 |Engineered Hardwood||$2.50 – $6.50||$7.00 – $10.00||$10.50 – $15.00||$6.00 – $20.00|

 |Solid Hardwood||$4.00 – $7.75||$8.00 – $11.50||$12.00 – $18.00+||$8.00 – $30.00|

 |Porcelain Tile||$1.50 – $2.25||$2.50 – $3.50||$3.75 – $5.25||$7.00 – $12.50|

 There are several site conditions that affect the labor cost to install vinyl plank flooring.

-Removing old flooring: Carpet and pad are easy to tear out.
+Removing old flooring: Carpet and pad are easy to tear out with the right tools or you can bear the cost of professional carpet removal.
 Click-together laminate and vinyl can be removed quickly too.
 Perimeter glued vinyl usually leaves damage behind where the adhesive pulls material off the subfloor.
 The entire subfloor must usually be replaced or covered with fresh material when fully glued flooring or ceramic tile is removed.
 The cost to remove old flooring and properly dispose of it runs $2.00 to $4.00 per square foot.
 This is an area you can save money with DIY if you have a convenient way to dispose of the old material.

 Wood subfloor repair or replacement: Minor gouges or raised edges caused by water damage can usually be filled or sanded, and the existing subfloor can be reused.
 While not common, occasionally the subfloor is in very poor condition, and it has to be torn out or at least covered with new material.
 Expect estimates of up to $1.00 per square foot for repairing the subfloor or substrate.
 The cost of replacement runs $3.00 to $5.50 per square foot.